 National Health Insurance

-Notification of Eligibility Information or Issuance of Eligibility Confirmation Letter
+Notification of Eligibility Information or Issuance of Eligibility Certificate Card

 - For those with a My Number Health Insurance Card, an "Eligibility Information Notice (A4)" is provided.
 (The insurer information in the My Number Card will be automatically updated the day after the eligibility notification is submitted.)

-- For those without a My Number Card or who have not registered their health insurance card, an "Eligibility Confirmation Letter (Card type: Paper)" will be issued.
+- For those without a My Number Card or who have not registered it as their health insurance card, an "Eligibility Certificate (Paper Card type)" will be issued.

-- When receiving medical treatment, always present your My Number Health Insurance Card or Eligibility Confirmation Letter at the medical institution's counter.
+- When receiving medical treatment, always present your My Number Health Insurance Card or NHI Eligibility Certificate at the medical institution's counter.

 Medical Treatment Benefits